BrandonHetherly/ML-From-Scratch/README.md

 #### Steps
 1) The 'cell' takes inputs and weights
 2) Multiply the inputs and weights and sum to create a weighted sum
 3) The weighted sum is fed into a activation function which returns the models output

+### Support Vector Machine
+Goal: Use a linear model to find a decision boundary (hyperplane) that best separates the data
+- The best hyperplane will be determined based on the distance between it and the data on either side of the plane

+Note: The difference between the accuracy scores is because Sklearn uses regularization
+  - To make scores equal; add 'C=0.0001' to the svm_model as an argument